 The wind was getting up and clouds were rolling in so I didn’t linger longer than I needed and soon began the steep descent back to Apronful of Stones.

 The first part of the descent, although steep, is pretty straightforward but about halfway down you enter a very steep gully where there has been some serious erosion.
 I thought twice before proceeding but found that, with care, it wasn’t too bad.

 Passing under the crags, I could now see the car below.
 I met a couple on the way up who said they thought I’d probably had the best of the day and I agreed.

 I arrived back at the car just under three hours after leaving, really pleased with my pace.
 It started raining.
-I jumped in the car, removed my excellent boots and reclined on the back seat while the rain hammered down on the roof of the car.
+I jumped into the car, removed my excellent boots and reclined on the back seat while the rain hammered down on the roof.
 I was warm and dry and I’d completed all of the Northern Fells in just a week.